Quito to the Amazon

 The ride was miserable due to being groggy and in such a fog that I was barely able to function.
 It was dangerous and I stopped a few times on the road edge to try and sleep if only for a minute or two, my eyes unable to stay open.
 It was a difficult day and by God's grace I didn't get hurt.
 In one of the moments of blurriness, a car traveling alongside moved over and slowed down, a woman leaning out the window to wave and shout "Welcome to Ecuador!
 Welcome to Ecuador!"

 The highways were outstandingly good and the scenery amazing, even in my stupor.
 The road to Baños was inspiring, eventually arriving in the town and working my way to the center square and hotel.
-There was a huge sound stage set up in front of the hotel and the owner warned me a fiesta was going to happen and it would be loud.
+There was a huge sound stage set up in front of the hotel and the owner warned me a fiesta was going to happen and it would be very loud.
 I didn't care and just wanted to lay down somewhere.
-I got to the room and opened the window to a cool breeze and singing birds in the plaza.
+I got into the room and opened the window to a cool breeze and singing birds in the plaza.
 In a matter of minutes I was sprawled on the bed to the sound of the music system testing, and within 15 minutes the sound pumping out was so loud and strong, that pieces of plaster literally fell off the wall in my room.

 The volume made no difference and I was asleep in minutes, feeling the vibrations through my body.
 I slept three hours in the monster dance sound and it didn't bother me a bit.
 Crazy.